staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces.md

 You can move collections, APIs, environments, and Flows to shared private, team, or public workspaces to [collaborate with your team](https://www.postman.com/api-platform/api-collaboration/).

-> You must be an Editor on a collection, environment, or Flow, the Workspace Admin, or a Super Admin to move the element to another workspace.
-For APIs, you must be the API Admin, the Workspace Admin, or a Super Admin.
+> You must be the Workspace Admin, a Super Admin, or an Editor on a collection, environment, or Flow to move the element to another workspace.
+For APIs, you must be the Workspace Admin, a Super Admin, an Admin on the API.
 Learn more about [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/).

 To move an element to a shared workspace, do the following: